hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 But most of all I like tools to get the job done.
 In my career I started as a tester.
 I always had a keen interest for programming and automating processes.
-I do not like to repeat myself, which drills down to: scripting processes when I do it the second time.
+I do not like to repeat myself, which drills down to: scripting processes when I do it for the second time.
-As a result I transistioned from tester with affinity for automating to developer (with affinity for continuous integration).
+As a result I shifted from tester with affinity for automating to developer (with affinity for continuous integration).

-Extensive background in full life-cycle of software development process (also in a regulated environment according to IEC 62304), including design, development, quality cycle, release and maintenance.
-My motto is _You build it, you own it!_.
+Throughout the years I have gained an extensive background in the full life-cycle of software development process (also in a regulated environment according to IEC 62304), including design, development, quality cycle, release and maintenance.
+I believe that I am (or at least should be) responsible for what I made (replace I with team), and _You build it, you own it!_.
 I see myself as a code critic, on self-written code, but also code written by others.

-Autodidact and _can-do_ mentality.
+I like to keep developing myself, and am an autodidact with a _can-do_ mentality.
 This makes me a driver in teams.
-In the role as scrum master I try to facilitate the team coming up with the best solution for the problem, instead of executing a plan thought of by someone else.
-Telling teams what to do, or strict hierarchical organizational structures will not get the best out of people.
+In the role as scrum master I try to facilitate the team coming up with the best solution for the problem, instead of executing a plan thought of by someone else telling teams what to do (autonomy over micromanagement).
+For me strict hierarchical organizational structures will not get the best out of me.

 I try to stay up with new technologies by reading about them and visiting conferences.
 Besides that I like contributing to open source projects, and developing in my spare time.